WatiBenj/Blockchain_Ajtai_Hash/README.md

 ## Future Work

 The signing process still needs to be implemented to guarantee the authenticity of transactions and the integrity of blocks.
-This could be realized using a hash-based signature scheme (XMSS) in order to achieve a fully quantum-secure blockchain simulation.
+This could be realized using a hash-based signature scheme (XMSS) in order to achieve a fully quantum-secure blockchain implementation.